MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/firewall-allowlist-config.md

 ---
-Description: Many enterprises use firewalls to block unwanted traffic.
+description: Many enterprises use firewalls to block unwanted traffic.
 This doc describes how to allow WNS traffic to pass through firewalls.
 title: Adding WNS Traffic to the Firewall Allowlist ms.assetid: 2125B09F-DB90-4515-9AA6-516C7E9ACCCD
 template: detail.hbs